zalyoung/gitlab-handbook/content/handbook/solutions-architects/sa-practices/workshops.md

 ---
 title: Workshops
-description: A hands-on session where customers can explore functionality of GitLab and how it solves their business problems.
+description: Workshops are interactive events designed to provide GitLab prospects and customers with hands-on experience in a live GitLab environment.
+Led by GitLab Solution Architects, these half-day pre-sales enablement sessions cover essential use cases and serve as an efficient alternative to extensive proofs of value (POVs).
 ---

 # Workshops

 ## Overview

-Workshops represent a strategic pre-sales enablement initiative designed to accelerate customer adoption and understanding of GitLab's comprehensive DevOps platform.
-These intensive, half-day sessions serve as a powerful alternative to traditional proofs of value (POVs), offering customers an immersive, hands-on experience with GitLab's diverse capabilities and use cases.
-By providing this interactive learning environment, workshops effectively bridge the gap between theoretical understanding and practical application, often eliminating or significantly reducing the need for extensive technical evaluations.

-The workshop format has proven particularly effective in building customer confidence and technical acceptance, frequently leading to accelerated buying decisions and reduced sales cycles.
-Through careful orchestration of demonstration, guided practice, and independent exploration, workshops create an environment where technical teams can experience firsthand how GitLab addresses their specific use cases and challenges.
+Workshops are interactive events designed to provide GitLab prospects and customers with hands-on experience in a live GitLab environment.
+Led by GitLab Solution Architects, these half-day pre-sales enablement sessions cover essential use cases and serve as an efficient alternative to extensive proofs of value (POVs).

+Common workshop topics include:
+- DevOps Automation
+- Portfolio and Project Management
+- Security
+- Advanced CI/CD

+These sessions accelerate customer comfort and awareness while helping to refine and reduce technical evaluation requirements.
+Workshops often minimize or eliminate the need for extensive POVs and can lead directly to technical wins.

+## Technical Requirements
+- Each workshop requires:
+- A dedicated GitLab instance for attendees to use during exercises
+- Pre-configured class projects
+- Setup of issue tracking workflows
+- Additional environment preparation specific to the workshop topic

+## Capacity and Format

+To ensure optimal experience:

+- Attendance is limited to 200 or fewer participants
+- This limit enables:
+    - Stable working environments for all attendees
+    - Timely responses to questions and issues
+    - Effective hands-on guidance

 ### Key Benefits